 So here’s the deal: AfrikaBurn is a community of participants guided by a set of principles.
-They’re the same set of ideals that informed the creation of Burning Man, of which AfrikaBurn is a regional event, with the addition of a new one – Each One Teach One – that encourages the sharing of knowledge.
+They’re the same set of ideals that guide and inform Burning Man (of which AfrikaBurn is a regional event) with the addition of a new one – Each One Teach One – that encourages the sharing of knowledge.

 These principles aren’t commandments, and they’re not rules – they’re ideals that offer guidelines to how we as a community can reinvent the world, and ourselves.

 Anyone may be a part of AfrikaBurn.
 We welcome and respect the stranger.
 No prerequisites exist for participation in our community.
 This means that anyone can partake.

 We are devoted to acts of gift giving.
 The value of a gift is unconditional.
 Gifting does not contemplate a return or an exchange for something of equal value.